 Is there a cost to participate in HSTech?

-There is an annual membership fee of $1,000 for large and mid-size businesses and $500 for all others (small businesses, academics, and nonprofits), which is renewed annually on January 1.
+There is an annual membership fee of $250, which is renewed annually on January 1.
 Your initial membership dues will be pro-rated by quarter based on the effective date of your membership approval and then annually thereafter.
 The Award Assessment on HSTech Project Awards is 1.0% of the authorized contract value.

 What Do Membership Dues and Project Award Assessments pay for?